-We've reviewed all the phablets on the market and picked out our favourites.
-We've picked out the best Android phablets, Windows phablets and the best devices for those on a budget.
-So lets get on with the list.
+We've reviewed almost all the phablets on the market and picked out our favourites.
+We've picked out the best phablets across all operating systems and the best devices for those on a budget.
+So let’s get on with the list.

 Not so long ago we’d have bet against Apple ever releasing a phablet but it’s happened and it’s a sublime first attempt.

 Its 5.5 inch 1080 x 1920 display is small by phablet standards, but massive compared to other Apple handsets and while it’s 401 pixel per inch screen isn’t quite the sharpest around its still crystal clear.